Dhev-Mugunddhan-A/SKIN-LESION-CLASSIFICATION/README.md

 | DCNN with Feature Fusion (Hadamard)       | 29M                  | Resize, Contrast          | 256x256          | Yes          | 95.66%/57.01%         |
 | DCNN with Feature Fusion (Attention Net)  | 31M                  | Resize, Contrast          | 256x256          | Yes          | 66.78%/60%            |

-## Advantages of the Approach
+### Advantages of the Approach
 - Reduced computational cost during inference.
 - Improved accuracy for skin lesion classification.
-- Effective fusion of handcrafted and deep learning-based features.
+- Effective fusion of handcrafted ORB features and deep learning-based features.

+## PHASE 2
 ## How to Use
 1. Clone the repository:
    ```bash